RustyRmm/rustyrmm-docker/README.md

 ## Support

+For issues or questions:
-For issues and questions, please refer to the project documentation or create an issue in the repository.
+- Review the project documentation
+- Open an issue in the repository